Frequently Asked Questions

 When it comes to packaging, even the smallest details can have an impact on recyclability, including the packaging shape, size, weight, inks, adhesives and the materials used.

-The Australasian Recycling Label (ARL) is an on-pack label that helps consumers in Australia and New Zealand correctly recycle their packaging.
+The Australasian Recycling Label (ARL) is an on-pack label that helps consumers in Australia and New Zealand recycle their packaging correctly.

-Packaging can be made up of a range of different components and materials, and many of these require different disposal methods.
-Some belong in the bin, some can be recycled, while others require special instructions to be recycled correctly.
+Packaging can be made up of a range of different components and materials, each requiring different disposal methods.
+Some items belong in the general waste bin, some can be recycled, while others require special instructions to be recycled.
+Some items belong in the general waste bin, some can be recycled, while others require consumers to follow special instructions in order to be recycled.

-The ARL provides all of this information in one easy evidence based label so consumers can feel confident that they are disposing their packaging correctly.
+The ARL provides all of this information in one easy evidence-based label, allowing consumers to confidently and accurately dispose of their packaging.

 Yes.
 The Australasian Recycling Label (ARL) Program is exclusively available to Members of the Australian Packaging Covenant Organisation (APCO).
 This means that both the Packaging Recyclability Evaluation Portal (PREP) and ARL can only be used by compliant APCO Members.